Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Interaction strength in thin/thick part

-as required. \end{proof} Similar to Lemma \ref{lemma: I.thick}, when $\ell(\gamma_k) \geq c_0$, we can see that the term corresponding to $O(collar,k)$ in the interaction strength is bounded above by a constant.
-Therefore from now on, we can assume $\ell(\gamma_k) \leq c_0$.
+as required. \end{proof} Similar to Lemma \ref{lemma: I.thick}, when $\ell(\gamma_k) \geq c_0$, we can see that the contribution of the thin part $O(thin,k)$ is $<c'_0$.
+In other words, the term corresponding to $O(collar,k), O(thin,k)$ in the Equation \ref{equ: thin/thick1} is bounded above by a constant.
+Therefore, from now on, we can assume that $\ell(\gamma_k)$ is as small as required.

-\paragraph{Thin part.} In this part, we restrict the intersection number into the thin part $O(thin,k)$.
+\textbf{Thin part.} In this part, we restrict the intersection number into the thin part $O(thin,k)$.
 But the lengths are restricted to the collar $O(collar,k)$ instead of $O(thin,k)$ to avoid very short arcs (with zero winding number around $\gamma_k$).
 In other words, we restrict our attention to $i_{O(thin,k)}(-,-)$ and $\ell_{O(collar,k)}(-)$.

 \begin{Prop} Assume that $\ell(\gamma_k) \leq c_0$.
 We have:

 \end{Prop}